Focus and Scope

 EDITORIAL PROCESS

 Authors will receive a letter confirming acceptance of the paper submitted for publication.
-Corresponding author will receive page-proof version of the article to make final corrections of possible printing errors.
+Prior to final publication, the corresponding author will receive a page-proof version of the article to review and make any last corrections related to typographical or formatting errors.

 Editorial Policy: Each submission to the Croatian Nursing Journal is rigorously assessed for scientific merit, originality, and nursing relevance.
 Authors must comply with the journal's guidelines and adhere to ethical standards, especially in research involving human or animal subjects.